Skip to Content

 17. Burford Literary Festival

-Cheltenham isn’t the only literature festival taking place in the Cotswolds in autumn, the Burford Literary Festival is also back from 22–24 September.
-This community festival uses small venues to give it an intimate feel, and is designed to be accessible with many tickets only £7.
+Cheltenham isn’t the only literature festival taking place in the Cotswolds this autumn, the Burford Literary Festival is also back from 27–29 September.
+This community festival uses small venues to give it an intimate feel, and is designed to be accessible with many tickets costing £10.
 As well as talks and book signings, there’s also a Secret Garden Party with cocktails and canapés.

 18. Ghost Hunt at Woodchester Mansion